acbsp/bonafide.guru/en/contents.rst

 says, in that moment he failed to understand what was going on - "where he was or who he was".
 He kind of lost ability to feel the surrounding reality and was in the state of prostration.
 And so it was day after day.
-Bhakta-das fully sunk in "Bhagavad-gita" and does not remember how many days he spent fasting like that, possibly 5 or 7.
+Bhakta-das fully sunk in "Bhagavad-gītā" and does not remember how many days he spent fasting like that, possibly 5 or 7.

-It was morning, sitting on the bed and facing the window Bhakta-das was reading "Bhagavad-gita" somewhere in the end of the fourth chapter.
+It was morning, sitting on the bed and facing the window Bhakta-das was reading "Bhagavad-gītā" somewhere in the end of the fourth chapter.
 Reading and listening to the same voice on some moment he clearly realized how much sinful he was, what a rascal he was, his lifestyle was leading him directly to the hell.
 Bhakta-das had his tears running, sobs shook whole body and he caught his breath.
 Having lost his consciousness he fell flat on the back.
 All this happened instantly.
-When Bhakta-das regained consciousness he took up "Bhagavat-gita" from the floor and opened it, where Hare Krishna maha-mantra was written.
+When Bhakta-das regained consciousness he took up "Bhagavat-gītā" from the floor and opened it, where Hare Krishna maha-mantra was written.
 He wrote it down on the piece of paper and started repeating holy name of the Lord: